 The scholarships provide funding to those who have an offer from, or are currently studying for an MA at a BFC Colleges Council member college.

-The MA Scholarship, funded by CHANEL, is available to students accepted on an MA Fashion Design course in the UK.
-The scholarship covers the course tuition fees with a contribution to course costs or living expenses.
-Brandon Choi from Central Saint Martins is the 2020 recipient.
+The MA Scholarship is available to students accepted on an MA Fashion Design course in the UK.
+The scholarship helps towards course tuition fees with a contribution to course costs or living expenses.
+Ifeanyi Okwuadi, Latifa Neyazi and Jacob Yakubu Stapleton, all from Central Saint Martins, are the 2021/2022 recipients.

-The BFC MA Final Year Scholarship is offered to students in their final year of an MA Fashion Design course in the UK to cover production costs for their final collections.
-Natasha Sweeney from Central Saint Martins is the 2020 recipient.
+The MA Final Year Scholarship is offered to students in their final year of an MA Fashion Design course in the UK to cover production costs for their final collections.
+Chalukya Samarawickrama, Kazna Asker and Mehmet, all from Central Saint Martins, are the 2021/2022 recipients.